TECHNICAL APPRENTICESHIP CONSORTIUM (TAC)

-Since its formation in 2010, TAC has formally supported the creation of eight apprenticeships from level 3 (technician) to level 6 (degree) across building services design, civil engineering, rail design, transport planning and environmental practitioner.
-More than 3,000 placements on those courses have been made in that time.
+Since its formation in 2010, TAC has formally supported the creation and revision of 10 apprenticeships from level 3 (technician), to level 4 (senior technician) to level 6 (degree) across building services engineering, design, civil engineering, rail design, transport planning and environmental practitioner.
+More than 5,000 have started apprenticeships in that time.

 Building on this success, TAC has since widened its remit to become a dedicated apprenticeship resource for the industry.

 TAC can draw on an extensive network of experts from the world of business and education to help any ACE or EIC member – no matter their size or location – that is considering employing an apprentice, or starting an apprenticeship programme.

 You’re earning money and gaining experience at the same time, alongside having no student debt as tuition fees are sponsored by your employer.
 When I complete university, I will also have seven years work experience.

 As an apprentice employer, working with TAC has been extremely beneficial.
 Not only has it enabled us to develop and share best practice, it has also been invaluable in helping build my own knowledge.

 Nick Harrison, L&D, Waterman group

 I am most surprised how easy it is to learn whilst at work almost without realising.
 I can now go to college and teach my peers about topics that I have covered at work.

 TAC is a vital partner in helping WSP to meet its apprenticeship needs.
 We are delighted to be working in partnership with them to develop STEM apprenticeship standards, while securing the talent we need.